Welcome to WOHIS

 The Windsor Occupational Health Information Service (WOHIS) is a community based occupational inquiry, video and referral service open to the entire community.

 We service employees, employers, agencies and students in Windsor and Essex County.

 Many workplaces are paying health and safety firms in order to be compliant under the Occupational Health and Safety Act.
 The Windsor Occupational Health Information Service (WOHIS) can provide many of these services to your business, FREE of charge!
 As the official agent for the Ministry of Labour, we can provide any required legislation, policy procedures, and safety documents for your health and safety board.
 In addition, we can also sell the Occupational Health and Safety Act (Green Book) at a discounted price.

-Our comprehensive health and safety video lending library, the largest in Southwestern Ontario with over 450 videos to borrow free of charge for training and compliance, including WHMIS.
+Our comprehensive health and safety on-line video lending library, the largest in Southwestern Ontario with over 450 videos to view and download free of charge for training and compliance, including WHMIS.